What is TRISH?

 TRISH stands for Tree-Ring Integrated System for Hydrology.

-While the Yenisei River is the direct focus of the research, a broad goal is an extension of the approach, methods, and tools to other pan-Arctic regions.
-To assist other researchers, the team is developing a new online toolbox (TRISH) that synthesizes tree-ring signals for the heat and volume of Yenisei River and adopts a non-parametric statistics for the spatial reconstruction.
+While the Yenisei River is the direct focus of the research, a broad goal is to extend these approaches, methods, and tools to other pan-Arctic regions.
+To assist other researchers, the team is developing a new online toolbox (TRISH) that synthesizes tree-ring signals for the heat and volume of Yenisei River and adopts non-parametric statistics for the spatial reconstruction of these climatic variables.

-The online TRISH will be built on the existing RIMS platform hosted by the University of New Hampshire.
-RIMS is Regional Integrated Mapping System, an online tool for multidisciplinary data storage, visualization, analysis, and manipulation with a focus on hydrological applications.
+The online TRISH tool will be built on the existing RIMS platform hosted by the University of New Hampshire.
+RIMS (Regional Integrated Mapping System) is an online tool for multidisciplinary data storage, visualization, analysis, and manipulation with a focus on hydrological applications.
 The RIMS data pool covers a variety of themes (e.g., climate, hydrology, land cover, and demographics) and comprises over 15,000 data sets.
 Recently, the platform has embedded the University of New Hampshire Water Balance Model (WBM model).
-The WBM and TRISH will be complemented by hydrograph routing model (HRM) for gauged river data control.
+The WBM model and TRISH will be complemented by a hydrograph routing model (HRM) for gauged river data control.

-This tool is open access infrastructure for both research and education that enables societal understanding of natural hazards and environmental change induced by the Arctic amplification.
-TRISH Tool website will be open to public in Summer 2022.
+This open-access tool can be used for both research and education, enabling societal understanding of natural hazards and environmental change induced by the Arctic amplification.
+The TRISH Tool website will be open to the public in Summer 2022.
 We look forward to your discoveries on this platform.

 Yenisei River Basin

 The Yenisei River (see map below) is the world’s sixth-largest river in terms of mean annual discharge (585 km³/yr) with the drain area of 2.44 million km² located on the Central Siberian Plateau.
-The Yenisei is the most highly developed of the great Siberian river that drains to the Arctic Ocean.
-With the population of only a bit over 5 million people, the YRB has seven reservoirs with operational capacity greater than 1 km³ and the total storage capacity of 482 km³.
+The Yenisei is the most highly developed of the great Siberian rivers that drain into the Arctic Ocean.
+Although the population is only a bit over 5 million people, the Yenisei River Basin (YRB) has seven reservoirs with operational capacity greater than 1 km³ and the total storage capacity of 482 km³.
 The YRB is located mostly in Russia but includes parts of Mongolia via the Selenga River.
 The climate of the YRB is subarctic in the north and strongly continental in the central parts and south.
-July's average temperature ranges from 46 °F in the north to 68 °F in the south.
-At the hottest summer day, the temperature can reach 105°F. January average temperature ranges from −25 °F in the north to −4 °F in the south.
-Annual precipitation in the YRB averages 16 to 20 inches in the north, 20 to more than 30 inches in the central portion, and up to 47 inches in the high mountains in the south.
+July's average temperature ranges from 46 °F (7.8 °C) in the north to 68 °F (20 °C) in the south.
+On the hottest summer days, the temperature can reach 105°F (40.6 °C).
+January average temperature ranges from −25 °F (-31.7 °C) in the north to −4 °F (-20 °C) in the south.
+Annual precipitation in the YRB averages 16 to 20 inches (40 to 50 cm) in the north, 20 to more than 30 inches (50 to more than 75 cm) in the central portion, and up to 47 inches (199 cm) in the high mountains in the south.
 Annual precipitation varies strongly with topography.
-Closed depressions in the upper part of the basin can receive less than 8–12 inches annually.
+Closed depressions in the upper part of the basin can receive less than 8–12 inches (20-30 cm) annually.
 For the basin as a whole, most of the precipitation falls in the warm months of the year.
 The cold temperature regime of the YRB has important consequences for the hydroclimate.
 An appreciable fraction of the annual discharge at the mouth of the Yenisei comes from snowmelt.
 Ice jams and the associated flooding occur each year.
 Continuous permafrost is present over about 1/3 of the basin, while 89% of the basin experiences permafrost of some type.
-The complexity of hydroclimatic conditions across the YRB and the extensive network of hydrological dams the curse and cure for the hydrological modeling with tree rings.
+The complexity of hydroclimatic conditions across the YRB and the extensive network of hydrological dams are both the curse and cure for hydrological modeling with tree rings.
 Diverse climatic signals in the ring growth variability provide a wealth of information through which we can screen large networks of tree-ring proxies for optimal reconstruction of discharge fields.

-In fall 2019 we update temperature-sensitive tree-ring chronologies of the Northern Eurasia at the lower reaches of the Yenisei River and precipitation-sensitive tree-ring chronologies at the south part of the Yenisei River basin.
+In fall 2019 we updated temperature-sensitive tree-ring chronologies in Northern Eurasia at the lower reaches of the Yenisei River and precipitation-sensitive tree-ring chronologies at the southern part of the Yenisei River basin.
 These proxies are essential to both discharge and heat flow reconstructions.

-Map showing locations of the 240 tree-ring sites in the Yenisei River Basin database.
+The map below shows locations of the 240 tree-ring sites in the Yenisei River Basin database.
 Total-width chronologies are available for all sites.
 Sub-annual width and maximum density measurements are available for subsets of these 240 sites.
 We now have total-ring-width measurements for 234 of the sites.
 These were quality controlled to derive two networks of total-width chronologies: a) 165 higher quality sites with uniform coverage 1799-1988 and earliest data in 900 CE, and b) 30 sites specially selected for wide spacing, good sample depth, and strong common signal.
-The 30 site network is shown on the map in Figure 2.
+The 30 site network is shown on the map in the figure below this one.

 Selected Sites (with the VS-Lite Model)

-Map showing VS-Lite network sites and locations of fall 1999 field collections.
-The 30 sites culled for our initial network of total-width chronologies extended by VS-Lite process-based growth model (Tolwinski-Ward et al., 2011) are shown as magenta triangles.
+The map below shows the VS-Lite network sites and locations of fall 1999 field collections.
+The 30 sites culled for our initial network of total-width chronologies and extended by the VS-Lite process-based growth model (Tolwinski-Ward et al., 2011) are shown as magenta triangles.
 Locations of 19 new sites from the 1999 field trip are shown as open magenta circles.
 Some circles represent multiple closely spaced sites.
 The 30 VS-Lite sites also comprise a pilot network we are using for developing reconstruction software.
-All VS-Lite sites in this network have coverage back to at least 1750 and extending to various ending years depending on the collection date.
-All chronologies cover at least 1750–2019 after extension with VS-Lite.
+All VS-Lite sites in this network have coverage back to at least 1750, and the latest year in all chronologies was extended to 2019 with VS-Lite.
 Chronologies were developed with a uniform setting for detrending and other operations using program ARSTAN (Cook et al., 2007).

 Projection of Climate Change on the YRB Discharge